 Here, we propose to investigate the statistical properties of the floes, by studying the evolution and the relative distribution of the floe area $A$, which is geometrically related to the size distribution.
 After the breaking of the raft, the initial generation of floes undergoes two distinct phenomena.
 First, through fragmentation, larger floes can break into two smaller floes, as illustrated in Fig.~\ref{ExampleFragmentation}.
 The occurrence of multiple fragmentation events leads to an increased number of detected floes and a decrease in the average floe area.
-Second, through erosion, individual floes progressively lose graphite from their boundaries.
+Second, through erosion, individual floes progressively lose graphite grains from their boundaries.
 For sole erosion, the average floe area should decrease while the number of detected floes remains constant.
-Nevertheless, both phenomena can occur simultaneously on the floe population and are thus challenging to isolate in the data.
-In our experiments, the fragmentation and erosion are likely caused by the viscous stresses induced by the horizontal shearing from the surface flow.
+Nevertheless, both phenomena can occur simultaneously on the floe population and are thus challenging to isolate in the data. {Experiments shearing a small particle raft made of about 100 $\mu$m sized particles by a Couette flow~\cite{vassileva2007fragmentation} have shown indeed that the threshold erosion is slightly lower than the one of fragmentation.} In our experiments, the fragmentation and erosion are likely {also} caused by the viscous stresses induced by the horizontal shearing from the surface flow.